 As a rule, you should stop.
 But if you are too close to the signal when it changes from green to yellow to stop in a safe manner, you should continue driving.

-When traffic signals are out of order general traffic rules apply instead.
+When traffic signals are out of order road signs or, if there are no road signs, general traffic rules apply instead.

 If the main light is green and the extra light is off (like the picture) the green light applies, which means that you may continue forwards.